🛎️ High demand! Book your tuktuk now 🛺

 27/01/2020 – First Reported Patient

-The first reported patient in Sri Lanka to test positive for the Novel Coronavirus was a 47-year-old Chinese woman from the Hubei Province in China.
-She was screened at the Bandaranaike International Airport (BIA) for having a high fever and admitted to hospital.
-She recovered fully and was discharged on the 1st of February.
+The first reported patient in Sri Lanka to test positive was a 47-year-old Chinese woman from Hubei Province.
+Officials screened her at the airport for a high fever and admitted her to the hospital.
+She recovered fully, and doctors discharged her on February 1st.
+Sudath Suraweera, the country’s chief epidemiologist, said officials have identified the hotels where she and her companions stayed.

 Add Comment